ucloud/uai-sdk/examples/tensorflow/train/cifar_simple/README.md

 http://www.cs.toronto.edu/~kriz/cifar.html

-This example uses tensorflow to implement a cnn for picture classification.
+This example uses tensorflow to implement a cnn model for picture classification.

 ## Original Example
 Code here is an example of how to run tensorflow cifar example on UAI Train platform .